 MCE will continue to phase-in the customers of its CCA Program as communicated in this Implementation Plan.
-To date, four phases have been successfully implemented; a fifth phase will commence in February 2015; and a sixth phase will commence in May 2015.
+To date, nine complete phases have been successfully implemented.
+A tenth phase, which will commence in April 2025, will include service commencement to customers located within the City of Hercules, as reflected in the following table.

-MCE Phase No. Status & Description of Phase Implementation

-Date

-Phase 1 Complete: MCE Member (municipal) May 7, 2010

-accounts & a subset of residential,

-commercial and/or industrial accounts,

-comprising approximately 20 percent of

-total customer load within MCE's original

-Member Agencies.

-Phase 2 Complete: Additional commercial and August, 2011

-residential accounts, comprising

-approximately 20 percent of total customer

-load within MCE's original Member

-Agencies (incremental addition to Phase 1).

-Phase 3 Complete: Remaining accounts within July, 2012

-Marin County.

-Phase 4 Complete: Residential, commercial, July, 2013

-agricultural, and street lighting accounts

-within the City of Richmond.

-Phase 5 February 2015: Residential, commercial, February 2015

-agricultural, and street lighting accounts

-within the unincorporated areas of Napa

-County, subject to economic and

-operational constraints.
+MCE Phase No. Status & Description of Phase Implementation Date Phase 1: Complete: MCE Member (municipal) accounts & a May 7, 2010 8,500 Accounts subset of residential, commercial and/or industrial accounts, comprising approximately 20 percent of total customer load within MCE's original Member Agencies.
+Phase 2A: Complete: Additional commercial and residential August 2011 6,100 Accounts accounts, comprising approximately 20 percent of total customer load within MCE's original Member Agencies (incremental addition to Phase 1).
+Phase 2B: Complete : Remaining accounts within Marin County.
+July 2012 79,000 Accounts Phase 3: Complete: Residential, commercial, agricultural, and July 2013 35,000 Accounts street lighting accounts within the City of Richmond.